auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 For the C language programs, like the Linux Kernel, the most common LSP is the Clangd LSP.

-First thing we need to do is to install the Clangd tool.
+The first thing we need to do is to install the Clangd tool.
 This is easy, but very different from one editor to another, and I will not include this step in this tutorial.

-For the LSP to work, we need to generate the `compile_commands.json` file, and generate a first compilation result.
+For the LSP to work, we need to generate the `compile_commands.json` file and generate the first compilation result.
 This file is used by the LSP to understand the structure and compilation flags used in the project.
 There is a Python script in the kernel source code that does it for us.